 Other possibilities for charts include in chapter 30, where you could record how different animals felt after the storm ended.
 In chapter 39, you could create a chart of each job the animals had in New York City.

 You could use these Book Notetaking Sheets to take notes during the book or any other book of fiction!

 Find Descriptive Language

-Roald Dahl’s books are full of descriptive language.
+James and the Giant Peach is full of descriptive language.
 Here are a few types that you can look for, but download the descriptive language cheat sheet, included with the book notetaking pages above, to have all the types and definitions at your fingertips.